noahnisbet/numpyronodemodels/README.md

                        plate = (J_plate,))
 ```

-Now we repeat a similar process for obs, however I will not observe this node with using y here.
-Instead, I will use the numpyro handler "condition" later on.
+Now we repeat a similar process for "obs", however I will not observe this node yet.
+Instead, I will use the numpyro handler "condition" after the model is created.
 ```
 def eight_school_obs_node_function(theta, sigma):
     return dist.Normal(theta, sigma)